tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 {{</note>}}

 # Same Signature, Different Message

+Now, let's tackle the first kind of malleability.
+Keeping the same signature, we'd like to find a new message $m'$ and public key $X'$ that will still verify with that signature.

+Looking at our previous equation, we need to have:

+$$
+s \cdot R = H(m) \cdot G + h(R) \cdot X
+$$

+We can rearrange things so that $X$ is on one side of the equation:

+$$
+X = \frac{1}{h(R)}(s \cdot R - H(m) \cdot G)
+$$

+Now, everything on that right side is public information.
+What we've now done, essentially, is written the public key $X$ as a function $X(\sigma, m)$, of the signature and the message.
+I want to insist on the importance of this.
+With this function in place, we can choose any signature $\sigma'$ and message
+$m'$, and find a public key $X'$ which will validate this message and signature.
+At first glance, you might think that this would allow us to recover the public key that produced a given signature over some message.
+The problem is that we don't know *which* message the signature was made over.

+In particular, if we plug in a different message $m'$ into this formula, we get a different public key $X'$:

+$$
+X' = \frac{1}{h(R)}(s \cdot R - H(m') \cdot G)
+$$

+Note that since we don't know what the discrete logarithm of $R$ is, we don't know what the discrete logarithm of $X'$ is either.
+Yet, we've managed to produce a signature under that public key, which is the issue here.

 # Same Message, Different Signature

+We can also reuse this same formulation, but swap out the signature $\sigma$ instead, while keeping the message fixed:

+$$
+X' = \frac{1}{h(R')}(s \cdot R' - H(m) \cdot G)
+$$

+Now, another way to do this is to create your own key-pair, and then sign the message yourself, producing a new triple $(X', m, \sigma')$.
+Now, the difference with our method here is that we don't know the discrete logarithm of $X'$.
+If you generated a new key-pair, you would naturally know the discrete logarithm.

 # Some Potential Issues

 # How Schnorr Signatures Fix This

 # Summary